Become an affiliate partner and earn attractive commission.

 Crocidolite blue asbestos is considered to be the most dangerous type of asbestos due to its physical properties.
 It takes the form of blue, straight fibres.
 The small size of the crocidolite fibres makes them easier to inhale.

-Old steam engine insulation use Crocidolite for reinforcement of other materials such as plastics or concrete.
+Old steam engine insulation uses Crocidolite for reinforcement of other materials such as plastics or concrete.
 It has been responsible for more diseases and deaths than other types.

 Tremolite

-Tremolite asbestos fibres can be brown, grey, white, green, or translucent.
+Tremolite asbestos, another common type of Asbestos fibres, can be brown, grey, white, green, or translucent.
 It was not used commercially but could often contaminate other minerals such as chrysotile, vermiculite, and talc.

 Anthophyllite